mm80843/T3.5/docs/index.md

 * Learning from pandemics: Applying resilience thinking to identify priorities for planning urban settlements - [LINK](article_syal_learning_2021)
 * Challenges of data sharing in European Covid-19 projects: A learning opportunity for advancing pandemic preparedness and response - [LINK](article_tacconelli_challenges_2022)
 * COVID-19 and regional solutions for mitigating the risk of SME finance in selected ASEAN member states - [LINK](article_taghizadeh-hesary_covid-19_2022)
+* Integrating rapid risk mapping and mobile phone call record data for strategic malaria elimination planning - [LINK](article_tatem_integrating_2014)
 * Real-world data show that filters clean COVID-causing virus from air - [LINK](article_thompson_real-world_2021)
 * <scp>COVID</scp>             ‐19: Small and medium enterprises challenges and responses with creativity, innovation, and entrepreneurship - [LINK](article_thukral_covid19_2021)
+* Envisioning a resilient future for biodiversity conservation in the wake of the COVID‐19 pandemic - [LINK](article_thurstan_envisioning_2021)
 * An investigation of transmission control measures during the first 50 days of the COVID-19 epidemic in China - [LINK](article_tian_investigation_2020)
 * Digital technology and COVID-19 - [LINK](article_ting_digital_2020)
 * Readiness Assessment of Green Building Certification Systems for Residential Buildings during Pandemics - [LINK](article_tleuken_readiness_2021)
 * Assessment method for new sustainability indicators providing pandemic resilience for residential buildings - [LINK](article_tokazhanov_assessment_2021)
 * How is COVID-19 Experience Transforming Sustainability Requirements of Residential Buildings?
 A Review - [LINK](article_tokazhanov_how_2020)
 * Preparing critical infrastructure for the future: Lessons learnt from the Covid-19 pandemic - [LINK](article_tomalska_preparing_2022)
+* Proximity and post-COVID-19 urban development: Reflections from Milan, Italy - [LINK](article_tricarico_proximity_2021)
 * Social distancing enhanced automated optimal design of physical spaces in the wake of the COVID-19 pandemic - [LINK](article_ugail_social_2021)
 * Effects of the COVID-19 pandemic on the use and perceptions of urban green space: An international exploratory study - [LINK](article_ugolini_effects_2020)
 * How to Make Green Building Certification &amp; Rating Systems More Pandemic-Sustainable? - [LINK](article_ujikawa_how_2022)